Where to buy plus size belly dance costumes

 I hesitated about whether or not to include Dahlal because of their practice of charging more for their plus size costumes and costuming items.
 I realize that many costume designers do this, and they are passing that extra cost off to the customer, but that doesn’t mean I have to agree with it!
 The truth is Dahlal offers a range of designer costumes for plus size women and offers the option of custom ordering (some designs, not all).
 I find Dahlal to be pricier than some other US retailers, but their customer service is quite good.
 They’ve also made some recent improvements to their site to make finding costumes easier.
 Custom orders are available for some designs.

-Disclaimer: I am not receiving a financial incentive from any of these companies.
-I have chosen companies that I have found to be reputable and that I have personally purchased from.
+Disclaimer: I have chosen companies that I have found to be reputable and that I have personally purchased from.
 I intentionally left certain vendors off of this list because I’ve had bad experiences with them, or they don’t offer adequate plus size costumes.
 Many vendors will sell plus size costumes, but there will be something off with them like the proportions, cup sizes or quality.